harrison542002/business-intelligence-and-data-mining/README.md

 ## 🚨 Important Notes
 - Some models (e.g., Hugging Face transformers) may require internet access and may take time to load.
-- Running LightFM and SVD models can be computationally intensive.
+- Running LightFM, SVD, and Sentiment analysis models can be computationally intensive.
 Consider using a machine with sufficient memory and CPU.
 - Watch for **data preprocessing cells**—ensure they complete successfully before moving forward.

 ## ✅ Output